fishdeity/iRO-Missing_Features_Additions/README.md

       - Discord invite:   [![FishDeity iRO GRF Edits](https://discordapp.com/api/guilds/1149550005674328114/widget.png?style=shield)](https://discord.gg/UBjTpErdQU)

 ### Adding for GPF Types (Alternate Method) ###
-*Note this method no longer works since July 2025 since they changed GRF from format 0x200 to 0x300.
+*Note this method no longer works since July 2025 since they changed GRF from format 0x200 to 0x300. <br>
 *Note that this process has many possible ways to do, this is just 1 example.
 1. In the code section above, press the green button **Code**, choose **Download ZIP**, then extract the zip file.
 3. Make a backup copy of your iRO's **data.grf** in case you mess up.